ayfal/elementary-arithmetic-game/README.md

-# Working Memory Trainer
+# Elementary Arithmetic Game
-A game for training working memory by practicing elementary arithmetic
+A game for training elementary arithmetic